jasonccox/hugo-site/content/_index.md

 - [Research](/research): Details about my research

-- [Resume](/resume): A summary of my professional and academic accomplishments
+- [CV](/cv): A summary of my academic and professional accomplishments

 ## Staying Updated